ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 >
 > "JOHN POYTHRESS, 609 A., 2 R., & 9 P., Chas.
 City Co; on S. side of James River; Beg. on S. side the Black Water; to the Nottoway Path; to the Black Water Spring; along the Sw.; near Capt.
 Robert Lewcy; by Townes' Quarter; to Hercules Flood; taking in a point containing 50 acs; …"

-This typical abstract uses abbreviations (e.g., Sw., Riv.), landmarks, and adjacency rather than coordinates; see Section 6.4 for fuller qualitative examples.
+This typical abstract uses abbreviated surveyor jargon (e.g., Sw., Riv., br.), chained landmarks, and adjacency clauses to neighboring tracts to narratively describe the parcel.

 ## 1.2 Problem Statement